According to federal and state law in California, it can.

 Hiring a Westlake Village retaliation attorney can make a huge difference and help you collect the required documents and evidence that find the employer liable for post-termination retaliation.

-Contact The Kaufman Law Firm 310-981-3404 to schedule a free initial consultation and find the best strategy to obtain the maximum compensation for your former employer’s retaliatory actions.
+Contact The Kaufman Law Firm at 310-981-3404 to schedule an initial consultation and find the best strategy to obtain the maximum compensation for your former employer’s retaliatory actions.

 According to the U.S. Equal Employment Opportunity Commission compliance manual, unlawful retaliation includes giving an undesirable job reference or refusing to provide any job reference.